 Email servers in the Microsoft 365 datacenters might be temporarily guilty of sending spam.
 For example, a malware or malicious spam attack in an on-premises email organization that sends outbound mail through Microsoft 365, or compromised Microsoft 365 accounts.
 Attackers also try to avoid detection by relaying messages through Microsoft 365 forwarding.

 These scenarios can result in the IP address of the affected Microsoft 365 datacenter servers appearing on third-party blocklists.
 Destination email organizations that use these blocklists will reject email from those Microsoft 365 messages sources.

 To prevent our IP addresses from being blocked, all outbound messages from Microsoft 365 datacenter servers that are determined to be spam are sent through the high-risk delivery pool.

-The very real possibility that IP addresses in the high-risk delivery pool will be placed on IP blocklists remains, but this is by design.
-Delivery to the intended recipients isn't guaranteed, because many email organizations won't accept messages from the high risk delivery pool.
+The very real possibility that IP addresses in the high-risk delivery pool are placed on IP blocklists remains, but this is by design.
+Delivery to the intended recipients isn't guaranteed, because many email organizations don't accept messages from the high risk delivery pool.

 For more information, see Control outbound spam.

 Messages where the source email domain has no A record and no MX record defined in public DNS are always routed through the high-risk delivery pool, regardless of their spam or sending limit disposition.

 Messages that exceed the following limits are blocked, so they aren't sent through the high-risk delivery pool:

 - Outbound spam policies where the senders are restricted from sending mail.